markj3d/Red9_StudioPack/installer/How To - ReadMe.txt

 	OR move it to any folder of your choice and make sure you set the sys.path.append() correctly

+	Note: the main folder containing all the Red9 subfolders must be called 'Red9', if you've downloaded a versioned zip file make sure to rename the folder correctly

 	To Boot for a Maya session:
 	===========================
 	Open up a Python Tab in	the Script Editor and run the following: